mikejlong60/functional-programming-book/README.md

 	1. What does the term `currying` mean?
 	1. What does the term `partial application of a function` mean?
 	1. What does the term `partial function` mean?
-1. Exercise 1:
-    1. Write a fib that uses recursion.
-Here is its signature:
-	   ```
-	   def fib(n: Long): Long
-	   ```
-1. Exercise 2:
-   1. Write a compose function.
-Here is its signature:
-       ```
-       def compose[A, B, C](f: B => C, g: A => B): A => C
-       ```
 	1. What is a Functor?
 		1. Algebraic Data Types
 		2. Examples from real life?
 		3. How is it useful?
 		4. The Functor laws
 	1. What is an Applicative Functor
 		1. How is it useful?
 		2. Applicative Functor laws
 		3. Why Applicative Functors are better than Monads
 	1. Natural Transformations
 		1. What is a Natural Transformatrion -  A mapping between functors.
 	1. Monoids
 		1. Why are they useful?
 		2. Monoid laws
 	1. Monads
 		1. When are they useful?
 		2. When are they bad?
 		3. Monad laws.
 	1. Lenses - This is the workshop I am presenting at the conference in two weeks.